Amazon.com, Inc. (AMZN) Q1 2020 Results - Earnings Call Transcript

 I did want to dig just a little bit deeper into your comments on AWS.
 Yesterday, during Microsoft's call they had mentioned that they had seen two years worth of digital transformation in the cloud in two months.
 I'm curious if you, how you would characterize sort of what you have seen as we've gone into April in terms of cloud adoption and what this has meant for AWS, and the rate of adoption or acceleration in that business, maybe more broadly?

 And then as we look at the guidance, the $4 billion for the expenses in the second quarter.
-If we adjust for that in Prime, implies a pretty material increase in profitability quarter over quarter.
+If we adjust for that implies a pretty material increase in profitability quarter over quarter.
 Any sense of, or any sense that you can sort of share with us just what the drivers behind that profitability is?
 How much of that is annualizing the one-day investments in the efficiencies that you're seeing there, versus anything else in particular that you would that you would call out?

 Brian Olsavsky